paoloumali/cw-wordpress/README.md

 # cloudways.paoloumali.com

-## Hosting notes
+## Prod notes

+- Nginx config is linked from
+.../sites-available/cloudways.paoloumali.com.nginx.conf
-- nginx config is linked from /etc/nginx/sites-available/cloudways.paoloumali.com.nginx.conf to corresponding file in this repo.
+to the corresponding file at root of this repo.

 ## SSL

 - Add redirect in nginx config
-- force WP (http://cloudways.paoloumali.com/wp-admin/options-general.php) to use https updating nginx config to use SSL
+- Force [WP Settings](http://cloudways.paoloumali.com/wp-admin/options-general.php) to use https on all pages
   - WordPress Address (URL)
   - Site Address (URL)